-Cheap, tasty, quick-growing and endlessly versatile, courgettes make a decent meal of any storecupboard ingredient.
+We have hundreds of courgette recipes to make use of this endlessly versatile vegetable.
+Courgettes make a decent meal of any storecupboard ingredient.
 They can be dressed up in a creamy lemon sauce and served with pasta, grated and added to a quiche, or served as crisp fritters.
 In fact, recipes for courgettes come in as many shapes and sizes as the squash itself: varieties of this summer vegetable can range from small and flying-saucer shaped, to dark-green and tennis ball-sized, to long and yellow.
 Give courgettes a go: remember, the smaller they are, the more flavour - if you don't pick them early enough they grow into marrows.

 The perfect courgette is no fatter than your middle finger, with a wide-open yellow flower still clinging to its stem.
 Look for small, firm, unblemished courgettes whose skin has a healthy glow.